UCLNatSci/Electromagnetism-Fluids-and-Waves/waves/dispersionrelations.md

 ```{math}
 u = u_1 + u_2 = u_0\cos(k_1x-\omega_1t) + u_0\cos(k_2x - \omega_2t)
 ```
-we cna rewrite this using trigonometric identities:
+we can rewrite this using trigonometric identities:
 ```{math}
 \cos(A+B) &= \cos(A)\cos(B) - \sin(A)\sin(B) \\
 \cos(A-B) &= \cos(A)\cos(B) + \sin(A)\sin(B) \\